DevExpress/dotnet-eud/dashboard-for-web/articles/web-dashboard-designer-mode/providing-data/dashboard-data-source-wizard/specify-data-source-settings-json.md

 * **Web Service Endpoint (URI)**

    A URL to a file in the JSON format.
-You can also specify the Web Service Endpoint's request parameters (username and password, HTTP headers, or query parameters)
+You can also specify the Web Service Endpoint's request parameters (username and password, HTTP headers, or query parameters).

 * **JSON String**